SwarmStorm/awesome/README.md

 *   [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action) - Automatically commit and push changed files back to GitHub with this GitHub Action for the 80% use case.

-*   [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt) - :rocket::star: Minimalistic, powerful and extremely customizable Zsh prompt
+*   [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt) - 🚀✨ Minimalistic, powerful and extremely customizable Zsh prompt

 *   [webdevops/Dockerfile](https://github.com/webdevops/Dockerfile) - :package: Dockerfiles from WebDevOps for PHP, Apache and Nginx